 Develop and employ transdisciplinary concepts and methodological tools for research, education and multistakeholder interaction, to understand and support innovative river co-governance initiatives and so contribute to equitable policies and sustainable socio-ecological river systems.

-To study the project’s central question and pursue its objectives, PhD researchers together with local stakeholders will investigate nine cases in Africa, Asia, Latin America and Europe, where local communities and organisations co-govern their riverine environment.
-You can find more information here.
+To study the project’s central question and pursue its objectives, PhD researchers together with local stakeholders investigate nine cases in Africa, Asia, Latin America and Europe, where local communities and organisations co-govern their riverine environment.

-Furthermore, in the course of the project, River Co-governance Labs (RCLs) will be developed and employed.
-Based on ideas from citizen science, social and transformative learning, and participatory action research, these interactive spaces will be further developed with diverse local stakeholders in order to co-create knowledge and action for equitable and sustainable river commons.
+Furthermore, in the course of the project, River Co-governance Labs (RCLs) are employed.
+Based on ideas from citizen science, social and transformative learning, and participatory action research, these interactive spaces are developed with diverse local stakeholders in order to co-create knowledge and action for equitable and sustainable river commons.

 Project duration: 01 September 2021 to 31 August 2026 (60 months)